 Put it this way: the Bugatti Veyron, the modern icon for all things fast, was tested at Volkswagen’s private test track which has a five-mile straight of pristinely paved tarmac.
 In it’s cruise to over 260 miles per hour, it used most of it — getting up to that speed takes an enormous amount of space.

 It should be noted that international cars generally go by the 0-100 kilometer scale, which equals 62 miles per hour, whereas American vehicles will use 60 as the standard.
-This makes comparisons notably difficult, and for the purposes of the list, we’ve considered them to be roughly the same.
-Also, this list is limited to unmodified production cars, explaining the exclusion of some vehicles you might expect to see, like the Hennessey Venom GT.
+This makes comparisons more difficult, and for the purposes of the list, we’ve considered them to be roughly the same.
+Also, this list is limited to unmodified production cars, with more than 100 units produced, explaining the exclusion of some vehicles you might expect to see, like the Hennessey Venom GT, or every Koenigsegg ever.

-Here are the twenty quickest production cars that can nail 0-60 sooner than any other.
-To give you an idea of how fast these vehicles are, number 20 can manage 100 km/h in about three seconds.
+Here are the 10 quickest production cars that can nail 0-60 sooner than any other.